kcilc/kcilc.github.io/README.md

 # Kcilc

-Front-end developer that really likes cats.
+I'm a front-end developer and designer that can turn your ideas into reality.